- Offer Submitted

 -

-Warranty CallI tried calling both CBH and the warranty company to let them know to hold off on the scheduled carpet inspection the next day, as the flooring issues seemed more involved than just the carpet.
-Neither picked up their phones or responded to my calls.
+Warranty CallWe tried calling both CBH and the warranty company to let them know to hold off on the scheduled carpet inspection the next day, as the flooring issues seemed more involved than just the carpet.
+Neither picked up their phones or responded to our calls.

 -